tiy-indy-bee-ror-sept16/course-notes/week0/prework/README.md

 If you want to get a better idea of the Ruby (and Rails specifically) community, RailsConf does a great job posting their talk videos.

 Here's a huge list of the [2015 conference talks](http://confreaks.tv/events/railsconf2015).
+And the [2016 talks](http://confreaks.tv/events/railsconf2016) are up as well.

 ### Local Indy Community